The protected Linux computer must meet requirements listed in the table below.

 - Network Attached Storage (NAS) able to represent itself as SMB (CIFS) or NFS share.
 Requires cifs-utils or nfs-utils packages to be installed on the Veeam Agent for Linux computer, depending on a network storage type.

-- Veeam Cloud Connect 11 or later cloud repository.
+- Veeam Cloud Connect 12.0 or later backup repository.

 Consider the following:

-- Domain names of the Veeam Agent computer, Veeam Backup & Replication server and other servers in the Veeam backup infrastructure must be resolvable into IPv4 addresses.
+- Domain names of the Veeam Agent computer, Veeam Backup & Replication server and other servers in the Veeam backup infrastructure must be resolvable into IPv4 or IPv6 addresses.